utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

 ### Problematic data

 - Explore the fields `Name`, `Address` and `Breed` (all independently in new sheets).
-- When you turn in your assignment, include a comment or text that explains the problems of looking at these fields and what you might be able to use them if you had time.
+- When you turn in your assignment, include a comment or text that explains the problems of looking at these fields and explain how you might be able to adjust the data and explore them if you had time.

 ### Create a publishable chart